NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

 snakemake --use-singularity
 ```

 Feel free to modify the MRSA workflow according to this example.
-As Singularity
+As Apptainer
 is a container software that was developed for HPC clusters, and for example the
 Mac version is still a beta version, it might not work to run your updated
-Snakemake workflow with Singularity locally on your computer.
+Snakemake workflow with Apptainer locally on your computer.
 In the next section we explain how you can run Snakemake workflows on UPPMAX
-where Singularity is pre-installed.
+where Apptainer is pre-installed.

 # Running Snakemake workflows on UPPMAX